What is Visual Impairment (poor eyesight)?

 What should I do next?

 In some instances, visual impairment may be one of the features of a rare disease or genetic syndrome.
-To find out if someone with Visual Impairment, may be due to a genetic syndrome, it is important to have a consultation and evaluation with a clinical genetic specialist.
+To find out if someone with visual impairment, may be due to a genetic syndrome, it is important to have a consultation and evaluation with a clinical genetic specialist.
 Specialists may also suggest specific genetic testing or other types of tests to help reach a diagnosis.
 FDNA’s AI technology can help speed up the diagnostic process by analyzing facial features and other health information.